duckdb/duckdb-web/docs/extensions/json.md

 -- Invalid Input Error: Failed to cast value: "anatidae"
 ```

-## De/Serializing SQL to JSON and vice versa
+## De/Serializing SQL to JSON and Vice Versa

 The JSON extension also provides functions to serialize and deserialize `SELECT` statements between SQL and JSON, as well as executing JSON serialized statements.